rfcx/arbimon-legacy/TEST_NOTES.md

 ## v3.0.39

 - CE-1425 Do not update project_id for site if the value is not changed
-  - Site page in the own project: Edit any data except the project
+  - Site page in the own project: Edit any data except the project.
+Check a new data in the Companion/Uploader/Ranger apps
-  - Site page in the own project: Edit the project
+  - Site page in the own project: Edit the project.
+Check a new data in the Companion/Uploader/Ranger apps
-  - Site page in the own project: Edit all rows
+  - Site page in the own project: Edit all rows.
+Check a new data in the Companion/Uploader/Ranger apps
-  - Site page in any project with the Amin role: Edit any data except the project
+  - Site page in any project with the Amin role: Edit any data except the project.
+Check a new data in the Companion/Uploader/Ranger apps
-  - Site page in any project with the Amin role: Edit the project
+  - Site page in any project with the Amin role: Edit the project.
+Check a new data in the Companion/Uploader/Ranger apps
-  - Site page in any project with the Amin role: Edit all rows
+  - Site page in any project with the Amin role: Edit all rows.
+Check a new data in the Companion/Uploader/Ranger apps

 ## v3.0.39